Peter Hollins (sculptor)

-Peter Hollins (1 May 1800 – 16 August 1886) was a British sculptor who operated throughout the 19th century.
+Peter Hollins (1 May 1800 – 16 August 1886) was an English sculptor associated with both classical and Romantic traditions.
+Based primarily in Birmingham, he produced more than sixty major works, including ecclesiastical, architectural, and public sculpture, and was responsible for statues of Sir Robert Peel and Dr Jephson.
+Although less widely known than some contemporaries due to working largely outside London, his best work has been regarded as comparable in quality to that of Francis Chantrey.
+Hollins played a central role in Birmingham’s artistic life as a long-serving vice-president of the Royal Birmingham Society of Artists (RBSA) and was instrumental in securing its Royal Charter in 1868.

-Life
+Early life and family

-He was born on 1 May 1800 at 17 Great Hampton Street, Birmingham, the fourth child and eldest son of the sculptor and architect William Hollins and his wife, Catherine.
-Several members of his family were involved in artistic pursuits, including a cousin, John Hollins, the son of a Birmingham glass painter, who found success as a painter of portraits and historical subjects in London.
+Hollins was born on 1 May 1800 at 17 Great Hampton Street, Birmingham, the fourth child and eldest son of the sculptor and architect William Hollins and his wife, Catherine.
+Several members of his family were involved in artistic pursuits, including his cousin John Hollins, the son of a Birmingham glass painter, who achieved success as a painter of portraits and historical subjects in London.